CRG Research Report

 The application code for the master cylinder was stamped on a small semi-circular pad on

 the front of the casting.
-The code for the J65 brake package with power assist is unknown.
+The master cylinders for the power-assisted J56 and J65 brake

 GM documentation doesn't fully correlate with actual observed usage